jeremy-ellis-tech/Xamarin.Android.OpenCV/README.md

 ## C# bindings for the OpenCV Android SDK ##

-Currently a work in progress.
-A nuget package will be available soon.

 I am not associated with either [OpenCV](http://opencv.org/) or [Xamarin .inc](http://xamarin.com/).
 All rights belong to their respective owners.

 This repository includes a C# translation of the demo applications included with OpenCV4Android.